 - Make sure your forearms rest on the chair’s arms at a 90 degree angle

 - Place the keyboard so that your fingers rest on the home row when your arm is resting at a 90 degree angle at your side

 - Keep the mouse next to the keyboard and have your wrist in a comfortable position close to your body

-- Put the top of the monitor at eye level
+- Put the top of the monitor at eye level using a stand

 - Use a document holder for reference materials and put it right next to the monitor

 Usually, a strain happens when you try to (1) lift too heavy of a load (2) twist when lifting or (3) lift improperly.
 And, as anyone who has ever had a back injury can attest, once your back is hurt it’s debilitating.